KeyDragon99/AI-powered-Tax-Advisor-Deloitte-assignment/README.md

 docker-compose up
 ```

-Before running the backend, always remember to define the openai key as environment variable.
+Before running the backend, always remember to define the openai key as an environment variable.